 Under the Warsaw Law, the City of Warsaw will publish an announcement on its website, and in a national and local Polish newspaper, for a specific property.
-The City of Warsaw published announcements for 48 properties on February 22, 2017, announcements for 15 properties on March 29, 2017, and announcements for 21 properties on April 26, 2017.
-The City’s most recent announcements, in Polish and English, for each property may be found on the City’s website here, and a compilation of all 84 announcements in English may be found here.
-In addition, three tables (one for each of the February 22, March 29 and April 26 announcements) compiling information listed in the announcements may be found here – please note that this document was not compiled by WJRO, and WJRO has not checked its accuracy.
+The City of Warsaw published announcements for 48 properties on February 22, 2017, announcements for 15 properties on March 29, 2017, announcements for 21 properties on April 26, 2017, and announcements for 20 properties on June 5, 2017.
+The City’s most recent announcements, in Polish and English, for each property may be found on the City’s website here, and a compilation of all 104 announcements in English may be found here.
+In addition, four tables (one for each of the February 22, March 29, April 26, and June 5 announcements) compiling information listed in the announcements may be found here – please note that this document was not compiled by WJRO, and WJRO has not checked its accuracy.

 - You have six months to come forward from the time the City of Warsaw publishes an announcement about your property.

 - You will have three months after that to provide proof that you have a right to the property.
 This may involve taking legal action in Warsaw, such as successorship proceedings to prove that you are the heir.

 - If the property owner does not meet these deadlines, the case will be discontinued and the property will be transferred to the State Treasury or the City of Warsaw.